dmoisset/s5/character/classes/mechanic-drone.md

 **Ability Increases** Strength, Dexterity
 **Initial Mods** reductive plating; 2 mounts (either weapon mount or melee weapon mount); weapon proficiency

+Bigger than other chassis options, the combat drone moves along the ground and is outfitted with wheels, tracks, legs, or a similar form of propulsion.
+This drone is designed specifically for battle.
+It has an armored body and multiple weapon mounts, allowing it to pack a variety of armaments.

 </div>
 <p></p>
 <div class="statblock">